beartype/beartype/README.rst

    list[str], as list item 0 value b'Oh, my God!
 A horrible plane crash!' not str.

-   # Squash bugs by refining type hints with PEP-compliant beartype validators.
+   # Squash bugs by refining type hints with beartype validators.
    # Import the requisite machinery.
    >>> from beartype.vale import Is
    >>> from typing import Annotated   # <--------------- if Python ≥ 3.9.0
    # >>> from typing_extensions import Annotated   # <-- if Python < 3.9.0

-   # Define validators by combining PEP-compliant type hints with lambda
+   # Define validators by combining type hints with lambda functions.
-   # functions.
-This validator accepts any non-empty list of strings.
+   # This validator accepts any non-empty list of strings.
    >>> ListOfSomeStrings = Annotated[list[str], Is[lambda lst: bool(lst)]]

    # Annotate @beartype-decorated callables with validators.